OmegaAOL/Firefox-3-Theme-NEW/README.md

 Old Facebook @ https://addons.mozilla.org/en-US/firefox/addon/old-layout-for-facebook/ - tells Facebook to display the old layout.
 Modifies nothing.

 Tampermonkey with the "Gplex" script @ https://greasyfork.org/en/scripts/492193-gplex-old-google-frontend - old Google layout(s).
 Custom hosted frontend.
-Image previews broken.

-uBlock Origin @ https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/ - not a part of making Firefox more nostalgic, but it's vital for a Web user and really should be bundled in with Firefox at this point

 # Questions and Answers (Q&A)

 ***I don't want the Menu Bar/Bookmarks Toolbar.***

 Sorry, they were on by default in Firefox 3 and most theme components (Mozilla color theme, TabsOnBottom) don't work properly without them.
+You need them displaying at all times.

 ***Not an exactly accurate recreation of Firefox 3.
 Some elements look modern and some elements are from different versions of Firefox.***